Terms of Business

 14.3 Where applicable and to the extent permitted by applicable law, the Client and its employees, personnel, insured, users or members, as may be applicable, shall waive all claims against MCL Medics, MCL Medics’ personnel, its affiliates, representatives and agents for any loss resulting from any advice given, services provided or any acts or omissions of any third party service provider including, without limitation, providers of medical services, transportation, security personnel or legal services who are referred or arranged by MCL Medics.

-14.4 The total aggregate liability of MCL Medics arising out of or in connection with the Agreement and the Services provided by MCL Medics shall be limited to the total value of the Agreement, whether in delict, breach of statutory duty, negligence or otherwise.
+14.4 The total aggregate liability of MCL Medics arising out of or in connection with the Agreement and the Services provided by MCL Medics shall be limited to the total value of the Agreement, whether in contract, tort, breach of statutory duty, negligence or otherwise.